Arizona Month-to-Month Lease Agreement

 Basics of an Arizona Month-to-Month Rental Agreement

-The main difference between a month-to-month lease and a fixed-term lease is that month-to-month leases can be terminated (with proper notice) by either party for any reason without penalty.
+The main difference between a month-to-month lease and a fixed-term lease is that month-to-month leases can be terminated (with proper notice) by either party, for any reason, without penalty.
 Landlords also can usually modify terms from one month to the next, again with proper notice.

 Required Disclosures for Month-to-Month Rentals in Arizona

-• Landlord’s Name and Address – Landlords must give the tenant their name and address, or that of their authorized agent, to enable smooth communication of legal notice.
+• Landlord’s Name and Address – Landlords must give the tenant their name and address, or that of their authorized agent.
+This allows required communication (for example, about repairs) to happen in a smooth way.

 • Move-In Checklist – Landlords must provide tenants with a move-in checklist to take inventory of existing property damage before move-in.